Machine learning based luminance analysis of a $\mu$LED array

 \subsection{Image correction}

 The projection transformation is a technique to project an input image into an equivalent image, keeping its properties using a linear transformation.
-A deeper insight in the mathematical description of the method is given in reference \cite[chpt.
-2]{hartley_multiple_2015}.
+A deeper insight in the mathematical description of the method is given in reference~\cite{hartley_multiple_2015}.
 Figure \ref{fig: exemplary_outcome_of_projection_transformation} shows how this transformation removes projective distortions (tilting, rotation) from an image.
-Note that tilting can not only occur from a miss aligned camera but also from the µLED array itself.
-The perspective transformation is performed using \textsc{cv2.getPerspectiveTransform} and \textsc{cv2.warpPerspective}, which are implemented in the \textsc{python} package \textsc{cv2} (based on \textsc{OpenCV}) \cite{python_opencv_2020, bradski_opencv_2000}.
+Note that tilting can not only occur from a miss-aligned camera but also from the µLED array itself.
+The perspective transformation is performed using \textsc{cv2.getPerspectiveTransform} and \textsc{cv2.warpPerspective}, which are implemented in the \textsc{python} package \textsc{cv2} (based on \textsc{OpenCV})~\cite{python_opencv_2020, bradski_opencv_2000}.
 The edges of the LES are located in the luminance image by thresholding the input image with \textsc{cv2.threshold} and then routing the output into the contour locator \textsc{cv2.findContours}.